- About the University

 2009: Margaret Lovejoy

 Margaret Lovejoy ('90) is the founder and executive director of The Family Place - Ramsey County's only day shelter for homeless families with children.

-As an employee of the St. Paul Council of Churches in the late 1990s, Lovejoy interacted with homeless families on a regular basis.
+As an employee of the Saint Paul Council of Churches in the late 1990s, Lovejoy interacted with homeless families on a regular basis.
 It was clear to her that during the daytime, their needs weren't being met.
 Lovejoy envisioned a place where these families could spend their days and receive the support needed to bring stability to their lives.

 Lovejoy began the project with her own money and was then able to secure funding and support from Ramsey County and numerous other agencies to open The Family Place in October 2001.
 Since that time, The Family Place has functioned as a central hub for homeless families needing services in Ramsey County.

-Lovejoy is a former member of the St. Paul Area Coalition for the Homeless and former Trustee of the Jeremiah Program.
+Lovejoy is a former member of the Saint Paul Area Coalition for the Homeless and former Trustee of the Jeremiah Program.
 A highly-sought after speaker, she has given workshop presentations at the 2007 Minnesota Coalition for the Homeless Conference and the 2008 Invisible Child Conference.